-PFAS are persistent chemicals that are found throughout the environment and cannot solely be considered a problem around areas where large quantities have been manufactured, disposed of, or spilled.
-PFAS are currently detected globally, even in parts of the world that have never been inhabited by humans due to long-range transport via air and water.
+PFAS are persistent and problematic chemicals that are found throughout the environment and not just in areas where large quantities have been manufactured, disposed of, or spilled.
+PFAS are currently detected globally — even in parts of the world that have never been inhabited by humans — due to long-range transport via air and water.
 Ambient background concentrations inform our understanding of baseline levels of contamination that can be expected even in “pristine” or “non-impacted” regions.

 PFAS (per- and polyfluoroalkyl substances) is the preferred abbreviation used to collectively describe PFOA, PFOS, and other chemicals in this group.
 PFAS were previously referred to as PFCs.